15 Endangered Ocean Species and Marine Animals

 The largest living mammal on earth, the blue whale, belongs to the baleen whales and features more than 100 feet in length and around 200 tonnes in weight.

-There are at least three subspecies of Blue whales, and these could be found migrating from both poles in the oceans around the world.
-Sitting on top of the food chain, whales have a significant role in maintaining a healthy marine environment.
+There are at least three subspecies of Blue whales, and they can be found migrating from both poles in the oceans around the world.
+At the top of the food chain, whales play a significant role in maintaining a healthy marine environment.

-Unfortunately, excessive commercial hunting has drastically decreased its population and now has threatened its mere existence even though an international ban was constituted in 1966.
+Unfortunately, excessive commercial hunting has drastically decreased the blue whale’s population and threatened its existence even though an international ban was constituted in 1966.
 According to IUCN’s 2016 estimate, the global population of the Blue Whale is 10,000–25,000.

 Watch the blue whale video here.

-The Kemp’s Ridley sea turtle, also known as the Atlantic Ridley sea turtle, is endangered by the rarest and smallest sea turtle.
-Sea turtles are threatened by oil spills, lack of food, marine pollution, and entanglement in fishing gear.
+The Kemp’s Ridley sea turtle, also known as the Atlantic Ridley sea turtle, is threatened by oil spills, lack of food, marine pollution, and entanglement in fishing gear.

 Primarily found in the Gulf of Mexico, the Kemp’s Ridley sea turtle often migrates to the Atlantic Ocean only to come back to lay eggs.
 This group of turtles has a unique way of nesting.
 The female turtles arrive in large numbers- a procession called Arribadas- on a single beach to lay eggs.

-Unfortunately, the conditions such as loss of habitat, marine pollution, entanglement in fishing nets, etc., have resulted in the huge decline of the population of the Kemp’s Ridley sea turtle.
+Unfortunately, conditions such as loss of habitat, marine pollution, entanglement in fishing nets, and other factors have resulted in the massive decline of the Kemp’s Ridley sea turtle population.

-Thus, harvesting of eggs has been made illegal, and research projects of incubating and hatching the eggs in temperature-controlled rooms have been undertaken to save this endangered marine species.
+Thus, egg harvesting has been made illegal, and research projects to incubate and hatch eggs in temperature-controlled rooms have been undertaken to save this endangered marine species.

 Watch the video of Kemp Ridley Sea Turtle here.

-The high risk of predation by Killer Whales and fishing and harvest by native Alaskans and Canadians for meat, oil, hides, and other by-products make this marine life vulnerable to endangerment.
+The high risk of fishing and the harvest by native Alaskans and Canadians for meat, oil, hides, and other by-products make this marine life vulnerable to endangerment.

 According to reports, its population has declined by more than 60% due to natural and human threats since the 1960s.
 However, the eastern Steller sea lion was omitted from the U.S. Endangered Species List in 2013 after increasing population in recent years.